St. Paul, Arkansas

 St. Paul is a town in Madison County, Arkansas, United States.
 The population was 111 at the 2020 census.
 It is on the edge of the Northwest Arkansas region.

 St. Paul was platted in 1887 when the railroad was extended to that point.

 Geography

 St. Paul is located in southern Madison County.
-Arkansas Highways 16 and 23 run through the town together as 5th Street and Madison Avenue.
+Arkansas State Highways 16 and 23 run through the town together as 5th Street and Madison Avenue.
 Highway 23 leads north 22 mi to Huntsville, the county seat, and south 30 mi to Ozark, while Highway 16 leads northwest 32 mi to Fayetteville and east along the spine of the Boston Mountains 131 mi to Clinton.

 According to the United States Census Bureau, the town has a total area of 0.45 sqmi, of which 0.001 sqmi, or 0.22%, are water.
 The community is located along the upper reaches of the White River.
 The north boundary of the Ozark-St. Francis National Forest is adjacent to the south side of the community.